 Electrical trauma describes the harmful and potentially deadly effects of being exposed to electricity.
-The results include serious, life-altering electric shock injuries and fatal electrocutions.
-Immediate medical attention is absolutely necessary and victims are entitled to compensation if due to negligence or carelessness of another.
+Trauma can include both injuries caused by coming in contact with electricity and fatal electrocutions.
+Immediate medical attention is absolutely necessary after electrical injury and victims are entitled to compensation if due to negligence or carelessness of another.

 What is electrical trauma?